GalSwid/The-ADT/README.md

 1. number of roads (suppose that number of roads is 2)
 2. number of actions (suppose that number of actions is 2)

-now the first action must be "Init" - one and only after that, insert actions, for example;
+now the first action must be "Init" - one and only. after that, continue to insert actions, for example;

 3. a
 4. b 2.5 1

 then press enter to continue..